ecemumutlu/quartz/content/Unidirectional vs. Bidirectional Models.md

 - **Contextual Understanding**: They generate predictions based on the context that precedes a given word.
 For example, when predicting the next word in a sentence, they only consider the words that come before it.
 - **Examples**: OpenAI's GPT (Generative Pre-trained Transformer) is a prominent example of a unidirectional model.
 It reads text from left to right to predict the next word in a sequence.
 - **Usage**: Suitable for tasks like text generation where the future context isn't known at prediction time.
-- "Such restrictions are sub-optimal for sentence-level tasks, and could be very harmful when applying fine-tuning based approaches to token-level tasks such as question answering, where it is crucial to incorporate context from both directions."
-(BERT)
+- =="Such restrictions are sub-optimal for sentence-level tasks, and could be very harmful when applying fine-tuning based approaches to token-level tasks such as question answering, where it is crucial to incorporate context from both directions."
+(BERT)== #ask

 ### Bidirectional Models